ss2552/Guide_3DS/docs/id_ID/installing-boot9strap-(super-skaterhax).md

 ### Apa yang Perlu

-- Berkas zip [Super-skaterhax](https://skater.nintendohomebrew.com) yang sesuai versi dan daerah konsol
+- The [Super-skaterhax](https://skater.nintendohomebrew.com) `.zip` for your console's region and system version

 #### Bagian I - Persiapan